Northern Lights (TV series)

 Northern Lights is a 2006 comedy-drama broadcast on ITV starring Mark Benton and Robson Green.
 It is a spin-off of the 2004 Christmas special Christmas Lights.

 A sequel, City Lights, was broadcast in 2007.
-Also a Christmas special, Clash of the Santas, was broadcast in December 2008.
-It featured Colin and Howie taking a trip to Lithuania to represent the United Kingdom in a Santa convention.
-The main problem with this is that miserable Howie is picked as Santa, while true Christmas believer Colin is relegated to the role of cheerleading elf.
+Furthermore, a Christmas special, Clash of the Santas, was broadcast in December 2008.
+It features Colin and Howie taking a trip to Lithuania to represent the United Kingdom in a Santa convention.
+The problem is that miserable Howie is picked as Santa, while true Christmas believer Colin is relegated to the role of cheerleading elf.